apache/flink/docs/content/docs/connectors/table/hive/hive_read_write.md

         <td>no</td>
         <td style="word-wrap: break-word;">false</td>
         <td>Boolean</td>
         <td>Whether to enable automatic compaction in Hive sink or not.
-The data will be written to temporary files.
+The data will be written to temporary files first.
 The temporary files are invisible before compaction.</td>
     </tr>
     <tr>
         <td><h5>compaction.small-files.avg-size</h5></td>